Homemade sweet potato pie is a Southern classic and one of my favorite pies!

 How to Make Sweet Potato Pie

-- Combine all ingredients until smooth.
+- Combine all the ingredients (except the crust).

-Tips for Perfect Pie
+Tips for a Great Pie

 - Cook sweet potato pie in advance, cool, and cover with plastic wrap until ready to serve.
 Leave at room temperature at least 60 minutes before serving.